Sitecore/Helix.Docs/helix/introduction/definitions.rst

 Commerce Engine
-    The Commerce Engine is the subsystem used to provide eCommerce functionality to the *sites* running in the customers *implementation*.
+    The Commerce Engine is the subsystem used to provide eCommerce functionality to the *sites* running in the customer's *implementation*.
 If developing for Sitecore Experience Commerce, your Helix compliant *solution* will contain code that gets executed on both the *website* and the *commerce engine*.